jayson237/Pawnection/README.md

+## Pawnection

-## Getting Started (Please always make a separate branch if you are building something or updating something)
+(Please always make a separate branch if you are building or updating something)

+# WARNING: When updating (invoking and retrieveing) something related to the schema or database does not work with NUS Wifi (Firewall against MongoDB)

+## Getting Started

 Make sure you install the dependencies when you clone the project for the first time.
 Use whichever command below corresponding to your favourite package manager: